PROFIT: A Specialized Optimizer for Deep Fine Tuning: Related work

 \section{Related work}

 \paragraph{Multi-Task Learning} For detailed background context in multi-task learning (MTL), we refer the reader to~\cite{zhang2021survey}.
-MTL~\cite{zhang2021survey} is an optimization problem where we train a model on multiple tasks to take advantage of the structure of shared neural networks, thus improving generalization.
-One direction is to use gradient descent method to optimize joint multi-task learning problem.
-Our setting shares some similarities with that.
-The difference is that our problem is considered as temporal multi-task learning.
+MTL~\cite{zhang2021survey} is an optimization problem in which we train a model on multiple tasks simultaneously to take advantage of the structure of shared neural networks, thus improving generalization and efficiency.
+One direction is to use gradient descent methods to optimize the joint multi-task learning problem.
+Our setting shares some similarities with MTL, with the key difference that problem is a temporal multi-task learning.
 Ozan~\cite{sener2018multi} formulates the MTL problem as a multi-objective optimization problem and learns the loss weights that change dynamically.
 GradNorm~\cite{Zhao2018gradnorm} attempts to normalize gradients to balance learning of multiple tasks.
-PCGrad~\cite{Yu2020pcgrad} suggests that to mitigate gradient direction conflicts, we should project a task's gradient onto the normal plane of the gradient of any other tasks where a gradient conflict is present.
-Our proposed technique is similar to PCGrad, but modifies the core designs specifically for the ``proximal fine-tuning" setting.
+PCGrad~\cite{Yu2020pcgrad} suggests that to mitigate gradient direction conflicts, we should project a task's gradient onto the normal plane of the gradient of any other task where a gradient conflict is present.
+Our proposed technique is similar to PCGrad, but modifies the core designs specifically for the ``proximal fine-tuning” setting.

-\paragraph{Adapters} An adapter introduces learnable parameters to help transfer learning.
-The number of trainable parameters in the adapter is much smaller than the model itself, which makes them appealing in practice.
-Several strategies have been proposed such as visual prompt tuning~\cite{jia2022visual}, side adapters~\cite{zhang2020side}, bias tuning~\cite{cai2020tinytl}, and residual adapters~\cite{rebuffi2017learning} for efficient transfer learning.
-LoRA~\cite{hu2021lora} updates the projection matrices in an attention module by decomposing them to a low-rank matrix.
-In contrast to our method, adapters require additional parameters and may also assume a specific class of model architectures for their success (e.g: transformers).
+\paragraph{Parameter-efficient fine-tuning} Parameter-efficient fine-tuning reduces computational and memory requirements by updating fewer parameters, which simplifies the adaptation of large models to new tasks.
+An adapter~\cite{Houlsby/icml2019} introduces light-weight learnable parameters to help transfer learning.
+The trainable parameters in the adapter are much smaller than in the model, which makes them attractive in practice.
+Several strategies have been proposed, such as visual prompt tuning~\cite{jia2022visual}, side adapters~\cite{zhang2020side}, bias tuning~\cite{cai2020tinytl}, and residual adapters~\cite{rebuffi2017learning} for efficient learning.
+LoRA~\cite{hu2021lora} decomposes the matrices of an attention module into a low-rank matrix.
+In contrast to our method, adapters require additional parameters and may also assume a specific class of model architectures for their success (e.g., transformers).